DjangoForAll/Django-Course/Level_2/Content/1_Basics_of_python/Content.md

 print(dir(some_string)) # prints all the functions available with strings
 ```

-now try each of the functions above and see what happens. you can try this with other types as well and see what happens.
+now try each of the functions you got after running the snippet above and see what happens. you can try this with other types as well and see what happens.

 ### Python 2 vs Python 3